 Digital Chronograph Running ProSim737 Software

 LEFT: OEM chronograph used by America Airlines.
-Nothing beats an OEM item, however, in this case conversion is difficult and a reproduction more cost effective.
+Although nothing beats an OEM item, in this case conversion is difficult; therefore; a reproduction chronograph was more cost effective.
 Image courtesy of Micks737.

 The Next Generation aircraft mostly use digital chronographs.
 The classic series airframes usually use (unless retrofitted) mechanical chronographs.